Bombanauts/Bombanauts/README.md

 **Move** the mouse to look around

-### Gameplay
-Players spawn in the 4 different corners and must destroy crates to get to each other and fight till the last one is standing or the timer runs out.
-Each map is randomly generated for a unique game every time!

 ### Tips and Tricks
 - Be careful!
 You can kill yourself!
 - If you aim carefully you can throw a bomb around a corner!
-- You cannot throw bombs over walls, boxes, or boulders
+- You cannot throw bombs over walls, boxes, or boulders.
 - You have a strong throwing arm.
-Throw bombs at other bombs to bounce them away
+Throw bombs at other bombs to bounce them away.
-- Bombs can bounce off of everything! (including other players and bombs!)
+- Bombs can bounce off of everything! (including other players and bombs!).
-- The explosions are big so they tell other players where you might be
-- Throwing bombs will give you more distance
+- The explosions from your bombs may give away your location to other players.
-- Planting bombs will give you more control over where they go
+- Throwing bombs allows for distance, but planting bombs will give you more precision over where they are placed.

 ### Installation
 If you want to play locally or modify our game we encourage it!